Tibetan Religion Figures

 He is pictured with Buddha Amitabha on his head which shows that he is a manifestation of Avalokitesvara and at the same time it also shows the importance of having great respect to one’s teacher.
 His statues and placed almost in all the temples, palaces and monasteries all over Tibet in order to remember his kindness to the Tibetans.

 Dharma King Trisong Detsen

 He is the second of the three great ancestors of Tibet.
 During his ruling period Tibet was quite powerful in terms of military forces and so he expanded his territory and collected tax from those areas he had dominated.
 Another important deed of this king was that he strongly supported the development of Buddhism in Tibet.
-He organized debate between Bon and Buddhist masters, finally he had chosen Buddhism as the main religion of Tibet.
+He organized a debate between Bon and Buddhist masters, finally, he had chosen Buddhism as the main religion of Tibet.